 Photo © Eneas

-Day of the Dead, called Dia de los Muertos in Spanish, is a Mexican holiday that falls on November 1 and 2 of each year.
-This holiday has spread in recent years from Mexico to America and beyond.
+Day of the Dead has gained worldwide popularity in recent years as it has spread from Mexico to America and beyond.
 It is now celebrated by Mexicans, Mexican-Americans, and countless others around the globe who feel a deep kinship with these two special days that honor the dead.

-Foremost, Dia de los Muertos is a time of celebration.
-Although losing someone is undeniably a somber and life-changing event, Dia de los Muertos provides people with the opportunity to rejoice in the living memories of their loved ones.
+Foremost, Día de los Muertos is a time of celebration.
+Although losing someone is undeniably a somber and life-changing event, Día de Muertos provides people with the opportunity to rejoice in the living memories of their loved ones.

-The Dias de los Muertos serve as a positive affirmation of the cycle of life and death, allowing people to reconnect with the spirits of their loved ones on the Other Side.
+The Días de Muertos serve as a positive affirmation of the cycle of life and death, allowing people to reconnect with the spirits of their loved ones on the Other Side.

 Photo © Alejandro Linares Garcia